helius-labs/validator-firewall/README.md

 ## Prerequisites

+1. Install nightly components: `rustup toolchain install nightly --component rust-src`
-1. Install bpf-linker: `cargo install bpf-linker`
+2. Install bpf-linker: `cargo install bpf-linker`
-2. If you're running on Ubuntu 20.04, there is a bug with bpftool and the default kernel installed by the distribution.
+3. If you're running on Ubuntu 20.04, there is a bug with bpftool and the default kernel installed by the distribution.
 To avoid running into it, you can install a newer bpftool version that does not include the bug with:

 ```
 sudo apt install linux-tools-5.8.0-63-generic